 Residents are not allowed to change rooms without the approval of the Assistant Director of Community Living (or designee).
 It is imperative that in case of emergency, the Community Living and Campus Safety offices have an accurate listing of room assignments.
 Students who illegally change rooms may be required to relocate back to their original assignment and/or be adjudicated for Failure to Comply.

 You may elect to live off-campus if you meet the following criteria: You are 23 years of age; you are married, or you live within a 30-mile radius with your custodial parent or guardian.
 If you feel you meet the above requirements, please complete the Off-campus Housing Request and return to the Office of Student Development.

-Each resident is responsible for keeping noise levels to a minimum at all times.
+Each resident is responsible for keeping noise levels to a reasonable level at all times.
 Noise levels should be low enough so as not to disturb others.